sourcecode347/EternalBlueScanner/README.md

     python3 eternalblue.py

-To The Evil Brute Scanner execute this script
+To Use The Evil Brute Scanner execute this script

     python3 EvilEternalBlue.py -a 94 -b 143